-Why do people homeschool?
+Why people homeschool — have you wondered?
 What are the benefits of homeschooling?

-A recent research paper by Alex Cimpoca is now live at this link.
+Why people homeschool has been researched in a receent paper by Alex Cimpoca which is now live at this link.
 The research proved to be a success and is a full-fledged 120-page report.
 It contains feedback from more than 1500 respondents.
 The reading is interesting whether you homeschool — or teach in a private or public school.
 What motivates people to turn their homes and use most of their disposable time to teach their own children?
 Homeschooling is a huge space and time commitment, not to mention expense.
 I was surprised only 4% of homeschools are based on Montessori methods, but that means exclusively and all day.
 There are many ways to homeschool.
 Just start your school, Jewel . . . teach math, Mac . . . teach science, Brian . . . facilitate studies, Buddy . . . teach them to read, agreed?
 This report sheds light on the entire process and provides insights about the philosophy behind homeschooling.